TheGoodlike13/sahyun_bot/README.md

 The latter should configure all relevant objects, but not actually launch the bot itself.
 Both files assume 'install.bat' was already called before.

+### Where to start looking at the code?

+I suggest starting at 'modules.py' in 'sahyun_bot' package.
+It contains most if not all singletons of the application, as well as imports to their configuration.

+This module exists to make it easy to try things out with 'repl.bat'.
+It is only referenced by 'main' functions of the application, so it can be considered a kind of a bean factory.

 ### Elasticsearch

 For data storage, Elasticsearch is used.
 This is because we require somewhat advanced search